The Publications Committee of the American Sociological Association is charged with the selection of editors of its journals and series.

 Eligibility: Candidates must be members of the ASA and hold a tenured position or equivalent in an academic or non-academic setting.
-Applications from members of underrepresented groups are encouraged.
+Applications from members of historically underrepresented groups are encouraged.

 Selection Criteria: In accordance with ASA's mission to publish high quality scholarship, the following criteria are considered in selecting editors:

 - evidence of understanding the mission of the journal or series and its operation, as indicated by experience with the journal or series through publication, reviewing, editorial board experience, or other activities;